bigsk1/btc-mempool-ai/README.md

 ![mem2](https://imagedelivery.net/WfhVb8dSNAAvdXUdMfBuPQ/51cb8776-46b0-409f-1979-f1b8ce552000/public)

+## GPT from OpenAI

+I also made a custom GPT from openai's gpt store, which has similar functionalities and api calls to mempool, it can be found here  [https://chatgpt.com/g/g-fhvMWr0qz-btc-mempool-ai](https://chatgpt.com/g/g-fhvMWr0qz-btc-mempool-ai)
 ## Contributing

 Contributions to the Bitcoin Mempool AI Assistant are welcome!
 Please feel free to submit pull requests, create issues or spread the word.